A guide to traveling from Seoul to Busan in South Korea.

-When you travel to Busan you can buy a Korail pass to save you money!
+When you travel to Busan, you can buy a Korail pass to save your money.

-For example, if you’re traveling by the KTX train for more than two days, or with a group of people, then it will definitely save you money!
+If you’re traveling by the KTX train for over two days or with a group of people, then it will definitely save you money!

-There are a number of passes available.
-It just depends on what you’re looking for at the time.
-A great place to start looking is:
+There are several passes available.
+It just depends on what you’re looking for.
+A great place to look is:

 Booking the Korail pass on Indiway is incredibly easy.